 STATEMENT OF OWNERSHIP

-This campus is owned and operated by Corinthian Schools, Inc., a Delaware corporation, which is a wholly owned subsidiary of Corinthian Colleges, Inc., a Delaware corporation.
-Corporate offices are located at 6 Hutton Centre Drive, Suite 400, Santa Ana, CA 92707.
+This campus is owned and operated by Zenith Education Group, Inc. (Zenith), a Delaware nonprofit corporation.
+Zenith's sole member is ECMC Group, Inc., a Delaware nonprofit corporation.
+Corporate offices for Zenith and ECMC Group are located at: